Skip to main content

 Water restrictions

-LEVEL TWO WATER RESTRICTIONS IN ŌKATO
+LEVEL ONE WATER RESTRICTIONS IN ŌKATO

 For tips on how to reduce your water use around the home, visit Wai Warrior.